Karen stared in abject horror at the homeless woman who’d brought up the police investigation into Martin’s murder.

 “What I came here about can wait.
 You need to sit down.
 Let me use some of the medical supplies I took from the crazy man’s house to treat your wounds.”

-It was the homeless woman.
-A potential threat to Frank.
+It was the homeless woman speaking again.
+The homeless woman that was a potential threat to Frank.
 Beautiful voice or not.